rjray/advent-2020-clojure/src/advent_of_code/README.md

 # Breakdown of Files

 Here is a breakdown of the various files in this directory.
 Files with names of the form `dayNN.clj` represent the code actually used to solve the problems (with some tweaking done using a static analysis plug-in for Leinengen).
 Files with `bis` in the name are modified/tuned versions of the given original day.
+(If you see comments in a file, I can promise you they were added after the fact.)

 The numbers in parentheses in the descriptions of the files represent the rank I had for when my solutions were submitted and accepted.